lanmarc77/esp-audio-book-player/README.md

 Place the file on the SD card in a folder called `fwupgrade`.
 Once you start the device it should present you with the upgrade screen.
 The upgrade screen is left without upgrading if no user interaction is happening for 10s.
-If you wish to upgrade shortly press the knob button.
-A countdown of 10s gives you the possibility to stop the upgrade if you press the knob button.
+If you wish to upgrade shortly press the encoder button.
+A countdown of 10s gives you the possibility to stop the upgrade if you press the encoder button.
 Once the upgrade started you can not interrupt it.
 The actual writing process for the upgrade takes around 10s and the progress is shown.

 If everything worked you should now see the device restart with the new firmware version but it displays "TEST" instead of "ok" in the initial firmware version screen during startup.
 "TEST" means that the new firmware is not yet persisted.
 In this test state you have the possibility to test everything and check if the new version suits your needs.
-You can persist the new firmware by manually switching the device off by long pressing the knob button in the audio book selection screen.
+You can persist the new firmware by manually switching the device off by long pressing the encoder button in the audio book selection screen.
 If you do not want to keep the new version and rollback you need to wait for the device to auto power off which usually happens after 1 minute with no user interaction.
 Once auto powered off and